Kenny Middlemiss

-Kenny Middlemiss (also known as Ken and Kenneth Middlemiss; born 19 June 1964) is a former Scottish badminton player.
+Kenny Middlemiss (also known as Ken and Kenneth Middlemiss; born 19 June 1964) is a Scottish former badminton player.
 Kenny, is a 20-times National champion and has won 155 caps for the Scotland in badminton, highest ever by any British athlete.
 Ken has represented Scotland in the four consecutive Commonwealth games between 1986 and 1998 across three disciplines; reaching quarterfinals several times.
 He also played in World championships between 1989 and 1997.
 He has won titles mainly in European grand prix in Portugal, Ireland, Iceland, Slovenia, Spain & Austria.
 He also won one World grand prix tournament in United States besides couple of runner-up performances in France and Scotland.
 He is married to Elinor Middlemiss, another former player from his country.

 Achievements

 IBF World Grand Prix

 The World Badminton Grand Prix sanctioned by International Badminton Federation (IBF) from 1983 to 2006.